Bicycling Chile's Wine Country Plus! the Pacific Coast

 Highlights: Wine tasting and a great bicycle ride

 We head inland today after shuttling to Cauquenes.
-Visit the "casa de la Cultura" and local market before jumping on your bike and riding towards the one of our favorite roads.
-We spend our last night in a beautiful winery and vineyard guesthouse.
+You'll spend your last night in a beautiful winery and vineyard guesthouse.

 Day 11: Transfer to Santiago

 Highlights: Shuttle back to Santiago and wine tasting

 We head back to Santiago today, but not without stopping at one last winery, one that was founded in 1880.
 We'll be back in Santiago this afternoon around 4 pm in time for you to catch a flight home!

 HighlightsHistoric Vineyards, Chilean wine, Colonial chilean cities, Santiago de Chile, Bicycle the Pacific Coast of ChileKeep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
 Here are some things to keep in mind about this tour.